abrar2030/Fluxion/code/README.md

 - Integration guides
 - Best practices documentation

-## Contributing

-We welcome contributions from the community.
-Please read our contributing guidelines and code of conduct before submitting pull requests.

-### Development Workflow

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-### Code Standards

-- Follow PEP 8 for Python code
-- Use TypeScript for frontend development
-- Write comprehensive tests for all new features
-- Document all public APIs and functions
-- Follow security best practices

 ## License

 This project is licensed under the AGPL-3.0 License.
 See the LICENSE file for details.

-## Disclaimer

-This software is provided for educational and development purposes.
-Users are responsible for ensuring compliance with applicable laws and regulations in their jurisdiction.
-The developers make no warranties regarding the security, reliability, or fitness for any particular purpose.